 If the placenta doesn’t work properly, the baby can be badly affected.
 Unhealthy placentas can lead to miscarriage, pre-eclampsia, growth restriction and stillbirth.
 By studying the placentas of women after birth, we know a lot more than we used to about how they work.
 But this isn’t enough: we need to know how well the placenta is working during pregnancy.

-We are looking at over 60 women, using MRI to study how the placenta works in healthy pregnancies, and in women whose babies aren’t growing properly.
-The women had 2 scans taken of the placenta over the course of pregnancy.
-We have already found that we can see a clear difference in the placentas of healthy pregnancies compared to when the baby isn’t growing properly.
-Using the results of the scans, we have created a model that will let us tell if a placenta is normal, or damaged.
-We are now testing this in groups of women who are at higher risk of complications.
+We have looked at over 60 women, using MRI to study how the placenta works in healthy pregnancies, and in women whose babies aren’t growing properly.
+The women had two scans taken of the placenta over the course of pregnancy.
+The results showed a clear difference in the placentas of healthy pregnancies compared to when the baby isn’t growing properly.
+We found that the MRI technique gave us clear results which are not attainable using ultrasound scanning.
+Using the results of the scans, we have created a method of MRI that will tell us if a placenta is normal, or damaged, while the baby is still in the womb.

-These techniques will help us to find out if babies are at risk while still in the womb.
+These techniques will help us to find out if babies are at risk during the pregnancy.
 We’ll then be able to treat the mother, or deliver the baby early if it is struggling.

 This study is fully funded by Tommy's and takes place in a Tommy's centreHide details